Niccolao Manucci

-Niccolao Manucci (19 April 1638 – 1717) was a Venetian writer, a self-taught physician, and traveller, who wrote accounts of the Mughal Empire as a first-hand witness.
+Niccolao Manucci (Note: The name is spelled variously: Manuzzi, Manuchy, Manouchy, etc.) (19 April 1638 – 1717) was a Venetian writer, a self-taught physician, and traveller, who wrote accounts of the Mughal Empire as a first-hand witness.
 His work is considered to be one of the most useful foreign sources for the events that took place in India under Mughal rule.
 He also documented folk beliefs and customs of the period.

 Biography

 Niccolò (or Nicolò) Manucci was born in Venice to Pasqualino Manucci and Rosa née Bellin.
 He joined an uncle in Corfu as a teenager and went aboard an English ship to India.
 In Delhi he lived with Jesuit priests learning Persian and some medical knowledge.
 He sent a ring back home with instructions that it should be sold for books on medicine to be sent back to him.
 After several dubious attempts as a medical practitioner with lucky cures effected for some influential patients he seems to have managed to work as a physician in the court of the Mughals.
 In 1653, he was recruited as a servant and guide by Henry Bard, 1st Viscount Bellomont, envoy from Charles II of England to Abbas II of Persia and Shah Jahan.